PulseBeat02/Coppers-Odds-Shoe-Raffle-Service/README.md

 - Paypal Payments Have Issues.
 Links for redirect, return, etc won't work.
 Issue opened [here](https://github.com/paypal/PayPal-Java-SDK/issues/387).
 - Null Pointer Exception because of problems having to do with getting the value/key of an element in a ConcurrentHashMap.
 This problem is happening to Sessions, Accounts, and Payments.

+- Thank you hchen for doing a code check